ysabelwang/ysabelwang.github.io/content/authors/admin/_index.md

     #url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a first-year PhD student studying physical oceanography in the MIT-WHOI Joint Program.
+bio: I'm a first-year physical oceanography PhD student in the MIT-WHOI Joint Program.
 I'm interested in studying ocean phenomena using various instruments, especially unmanned and autonomous ones.

 # # Interests to show in About widget
 # interests: